-Now let's get back to Herman Daly.
-He wants the economy to be sustainable, and he has the idea of an equilibrium economy.
-Solzhenitsyn had the same idea.
+Let's get back to Herman Daly.
+He wants us to live in a sustainable world, and he has the idea of an equilibrium economy.
+Solzhenitsyn (1974) had the same idea.
 In an equilibrium economy, every one of us would leave this earth in exactly the same shape it was when we came into it.
 None of us are doing that.
 None of us.

-Mainstream economists think Daly is a nut, he's a kook - they just ignore him.
-Mainstream economists, the economists that advise our political figures, have relied completely on grow, grow, growth-mania - impossible voodoo economics.
-They place no value on wilderness and actually assume that resources are infinite.
+Mainstream economists think Daly is some kind of a nut, they just ignore him.
+The economists that advise our political figures have relied completely on grow, grow, growthmania -- impossible voodoo economics.
+They place no value on wilderness and actually assume that resources are infinite!
+Read Nadeau's "The Economist has No Clothes".

-So, if your have a leaning towards economics, here's a challenge for you.
+So, if you have a leaning towards economics, here's a challenge for you.
 Economics must be reinvented.
-Herman Daly published four books on it.
-He has to get some people on his side.
-People have to think.
+Herman Daly published four books on equilibrium, or sustainable, economics.
+Others must join him.
+People must stop denying reality and think.
 They can't just keep behaving like sheep thinking resources are ever expanding.
-They've got to realize that the resources are ever contracting, and we're running out of everything that matters.
-And I mean everything - oil, food, clean air and water.
+We've got to realize that per capita shares of resources are ever contracting, and we're running out of everything that matters -- oil, food, land, clean air and water.

 Meadows et al. wrote a book on some of this, actually, three versions.
-The first one was commissioned by some people concerned about the environment back in the '70s.
-Dennis Meadows was the first author and it was called "Limits to Growth" - he developed a systems model for the earth and its resources and how many people we could put on it.
-He worked through various scenarios including unlimited technology and a lot of other things.
+The first one was commissioned by some people concerned about the environment back in the 1970s.
+Dennis Meadows was the first author and it was called "Limits to Growth" -- they developed a systems model for the earth and its resources and how many people the planet can support.
+They worked through various scenarios including unlimited technology and many other things.
+Of course, big oil and some fools still claim that we will keep finding new supplies of oil and keep on going.
+I cannot understand people who refuse to face the fact that the world is finite.